IoT Central device development overview

 - Telemetry is data that a device sends to IoT Central.
 For example, a stream of temperature values from an onboard sensor.

 - Properties are state values that a device reports to IoT Central.
 For example, the current firmware version of the device.
-You can also have writable properties that IoT Central can update on the device.
+You can also have writable properties that IoT Central can update on the device such as a target temperature.

 - Commands are called from IoT Central to control the behavior a device.
 For example, your IoT Central application might call a command to reboot a device.